bec-project/bec/docs/source/developer/devices/devices_in_bec.md

 ### Custom Methods - User Access
 While the protocols provide a core set of methods accessible to users, there may be cases where additional methods for specific devices should be made available to users on the client side.
 BEC provides a simple mechanism to enable this.
 You can specify a list of strings containing method names in the `USER_ACCESS` class attribute in your custom device integration.
-The device server will then automatically expose these methods to the user.
+The device server will then automatically expose these methods to the user's in the IPython client.

 ``` python
 class MyCustomDevice(Device):